bbk-pij-2012-20/JavaExercises/12_CONCURRENCY/6_immutability/Readme.md

 --

-The code compiles.
-So there are no compilation flaws.
+The code compiles, (so there are no compilation 'flaws').

 Running the code gives the following output, (which is clearly non-deterministic):

 the name on this id is Mary
+and the date of birth is Tue Mar 12 00:00:00 GMT 1985

+run again:
+the name on this id is John
+and the date of birth is Wed Jun 23 00:00:00 GMT 1971

+run again:
-and the date of birth is Tue Mar 12 00:00:00 GMT 1985 run again: the name on this id is John and the date of birth is Wed Jun 23 00:00:00 GMT 1971 run again: the name on this id is Mary and the date of birth is Tue Mar 12 00:00:00 GMT 1985
+the name on this id is Mary
+and the date of birth is Tue Mar 12 00:00:00 GMT 1985